 Now, it has become an essential security solution that organizations and MSPs of all sizes implement for added advantage.
 With that said, the future of open source SIEM seems brighter than ever and here are all the reasons why.

 Most organizations are starting to realize how important it is to have a reliable yet customizable security solution in place.
-This has impacted an increased adoption of SIEM tools.
+This has led to an increased adoption of SIEM tools.

 Open source SIEM is evolving to accommodate recurring theme of requirements from its users.
 Some of the main changes it has introduced are threat detection, real-time monitoring, and improved visibility, making them more competitive with commercial solutions.